kbond/ControllerUtil/README.md

 **NOTES**:

-* Notice the priority on the `HasFlashesLisetner` and `SerializerViewListener`.
+* Notice the priority on the `HasFlashesListener` and `SerializerViewListener`.
 These need to be triggered before the other listeners.
 * You should only use either the `TemplatingViewListener` or `TwigViewListener` - not both.